Why to create a system image on a USB drive?

 Just download AOMEI Backupper and follow the instructions below to create a system image for Windows 10/8/7 on a USB drive effortlessly.

 1. Connect the USB flash drive to your computer and make sure it is detected.

 Tips: It is recommended to permanently assign drive letter for the USB drive.
 Thus, the program can recognize your USB drive easily every time you connect it to the same computer.

 2. Install and run AOMEI Backupper.
 Click Backup on the left pane and select System Backup.

 3. The required system partition(s) is (are) selected by default.
 Choose the USB drive as the destination path to store the system image.

 4. Click Schedule in the bottom.
 In the pop-up window, select USB plug in from the drop-down list.
 You can choose to run the task one time every day or not and click OK.

 5. (Optional) Click Scheme and open Enable Backup Scheme.
 Choose one scheme type and set the number of backups to be kept.
 This will help you delete old backups automatically to gain more space for new backups.

-6. Confirm the operation and click Start Backup.
+6. Confirm the operation and click Start Backup > Add the schedule and start backup now to run your first backup.
 Safely disconnect your USB drive after the backup process is finished.